Kanban boards are tools designed to help visualize work and limit work-in-progress. You can also use them to maximize efficiency or flow.

-David Anderson’s work defining how this method is used helped bring Kanban into software development and services, while Personal Kanban by Jim Benson and Tonianne DeMaria expanded on these applications later with ideas for using what they call “Personal Kanbans” at home or at your place of employment.
+David Anderson’s work defines how this method helped bring Kanban into software development and services, while Personal Kanban by Jim Benson and Tonianne DeMaria expanded on these applications later with ideas for using what they call “Personal Kanbans” at home or your place of employment.

-At Chisel, we use Kanban boards everyday to manage not only the development of Chisel (we like to say we use Chisel to build Chisel), but also for managing the necessary tasks for sales and marketing.
+At Chisel, we use Kanban boards every day to manage the development of Chisel (we like to say we use Chisel to build Chisel) and execute the necessary tasks for sales and marketing.

-The beauty in Kanban is its fluidity and structureless structure, allowing the user to manage and edit their boards as they see fit.
+The beauty of Kanban is its fluidity and structureless structure, allowing users to manage and edit their boards as they see fit.

 According to David Anderson, there should be five main components in any Kanban board- Visual Signals, Columns, Work-in-progress (WIP) limits, Commitment Point, and a Delivery point.

-A visual signal can be understood as the card of the Kanban.
+A visual signal is the card of the Kanban.

-The cards contain all necessary information, including what you’re working on now, what’s a candidate to be worked on, and when all these tasks are expected to be completed among other specifics.
+The cards contain all the necessary information.
+This includes what you’re working on, what’s a task you will work on, and when you should complete all these tasks, among other specifics.

-Essentially, each card contains the requisite information necessary to get a snapshot on a particular task whilst putting the onus on the team as a whole to keep on top of their tasks.
+Essentially, each card contains the requisite information necessary to get a snapshot of a particular task while putting the onus on the team to keep on top of their functions.

-A good kanban board will have descriptive cards (user stories in agile) that are constantly in motion and being updated without needing many meetings to hash specifics out.
+A good kanban board will have descriptive cards (user stories in agile) that are constantly in motion and updated without needing meetings to hash specifics out.

-These columns are marked with a specific activity within the overall workflow.
+You mark these columns with a specific activity within the overall workflow.

 At Chisel, we use “Candidate,” “In Progress,” “Complete,” and “Future Discussion.”

-Work in Progress (WIP) limits are vital in maximizing the efficiency of the Kanban.
+Work in Progress (WIP) limits are vital in maximizing the efficiency of Kanban.

-For instance, a column with a WIP limit of 4 cannot have more than three cards in it.
+For instance, a column with a WIP limit of 4 cannot have more than three cards.
 If there are more than three cards, the team needs to focus all energy on completing those cards and move them forward through the workflow before starting on new cards.

-The WIP prevents bottlenecks, maximizes workflow, and gives you an early warning sign if there is too much work committed within the Kanban.
+The WIP prevents bottlenecks, maximizes workflow, and gives you an early warning sign if you commit to excessive work within the Kanban.

-Every product management team has a backlog for their board.
+Every product management team has a backlog for its board.